Fiat Uno: India

 Fiat started its venture as a 50-50 Industrial Joint Venture between Fiat Group Automobiles S.p.A.
 (Fiat) and Tata Motors Limited in January 1997.
 At present the company employs about 600 employees in its Ranjangaon facility in the Pune District of Maharashtra.
-The Uno was initially a success in India, but then it faded badly due to poor dealer support.

 Morocco

-The Fiat Uno was also assembled in Morocco until 2003 by SOMACA (Société Marocaine des Constructions Automobiles), and remains a popular choice of car for "petit-taxi" use.
+The Fiat Uno was also assembled in Morocco until 2003 by SOMACA (Société Marocaine des Constructions Automobiles), and was a popular choice of car for "petit-taxi" use.

 Turkey

 The Uno was first assembled in Turkey in 1994 and the production ran until 2000.
 Only the five-door bodystyle was assembled in Turkey.
 The engine options were 1.4, and 1.4 i.e. The fully equipped version was named Uno Hobby; it offered power steering and AC.
 It also differed from regular Unos in being available only in one colour option, sky blue with silver bumpers.

 South Africa

 In South Africa, the Uno was assembled under licence by Nissan from 1990 until 1998 and then by Fiat from 1998 up until 2006.
-Unos manufactured by Nissan had the word "licence" underneath the Fiat badge on the rear end and models included the 1,108 cc FIRE,1,372 cc PACER, PACER SX and 1,372 cc TURBO.
+Unos manufactured by Nissan had the word "licence" underneath the Fiat badge on the rear end and models included the 1,108 cc FIRE, 1,372 cc PACER, PACER SX and 1,372 cc TURBO.
 Later on there were also a number of special editions produced which included the Beat (1,372 cc), the Rio (1,108 cc) and for a short period the Cento (999 cc).
 After Fiat re-entered the South African market in 1998 Unos were rebadged as either the (1,108 cc) Mia or (1,372 cc) Tempo.
 They also featured the Fiat centenary badge from that point on.
 By the time initial production of the Uno ended in 2006 only the (1,108 cc) Mia was available for sale.
 110,000 units were produced between 1990 and 2002.

 In 2007, the Fiat Uno was redesigned and it re-entered the South African new car market.
 The car was now marketed and distributed by Fiat themselves.
 The model line-up includes the Uno Way, which has a higher suspension than the regular Uno and colour-coded bumpers.
 It is based on the 1983–1990 design, and is powered by a 1.2 litre 4-cylinder petrol engine.